beeker1121/nosurfctx/README.md

-`nosurfctx` is an HTTP package for Go that helps you prevent Cross-Site Request Forgery attacks when using the httprouter multiplexer from Julien Schmidt.
+`nosurfctx` is an HTTP package for Go that helps you prevent Cross-Site Request Forgery attacks when using the `httprouter` multiplexer from Julien Schmidt.

-Large portions of this code (almost 100%) is from the awesome `nosurf` package created by Justinas Stankevičius.
-I would like to thank both Julien and Justinas for their amazing work, and all credit is due to them.
-Links to each project are below:
+Large portions of this code (almost 100%) are from the awesome `nosurf` package created by Justinas Stankevičius.
+I would like to thank both **Julien and Justinas for their amazing work** - all credit goes to them.
+You can find each project here on Github:

 nosurf: [https://github.com/justinas/nosurf](https://github.com/justinas/nosurf)

 httprouter: [https://github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter)

 ### Why?